 Multifidi are special in their overlapping, multi-stranded configuration.
 They are somewhat variable, but generally, they originate on the transverse of a vertebra, skip two vertebrae and attach to the 2-4 vertebrae above that.
 These illustrations show the typical configuration of a single cervical multifidus and the overlapping configuration of multifidi in the lamina groove.

 There are several things to note about treatment: With colored origin and insertion bones, it shows vertebrae are wedged and compressed by this muscle.
-Trigger points are associated to the displaced vertebrae.
+Trigger points are associated with the displaced vertebrae.
 It is easy to palpate the relaxation of the multifidi when the vertebrae are mobilized.

 Cervical multifidi can create some restriction in rotating the neck but the muscles that primarily restrict turning of the head are levator scapula, upper trapezius, splenius cervicis and obliquus capitis.
 When there is a severe restriction in turning, it indicates that more than one of these muscles is involved.